New Mutants: Original run

-The New Mutants was cancelled in 1991 with issue #100, but the new platoon-like team formed by Cable continued in X-Force, a successful series (whose first issue sold approximately five million copies) that would continue until 2002, and feature a variety of the former New Mutants cast.
+The New Mutants was cancelled in 1991 with issue #100, but the new platoon-like team formed by Cable continued in X-Force.
+That team featured a variety of the former New Mutants cast.

+Critical response

+Literary scholar Ramzi Fawaz emphasizes the significance of the original run.
+He argues that in contrast to the original X-Men stories, New Mutants "radically reassesses the concept of the 'mutant superhero.'"
+For example, Fawaz writes that mutant powers are re-envisioned as traumatic experiences of shame.
+He argues that this is a response to the fragmentation of social liberation movements in the 1980s.
+He writes that "Like the social movements of the 1980s that destabilized instrumentalist understandings of politics, The New Mutants recast the figure of the superhero as a contingent political actor detached from an assumed role as a purveyor of liberal ideals."

 New X-Men: Academy X

 The second incarnation of the New Mutants debuted in 2003 with an ongoing series of the same name, written by Nunzio DeFilippis and Christina Weir.
-The series would continue for 13 issues, until June 2004, before being relaunched as New X-Men: Academy X in July 2004, with a new #1.

-The series featured a handful of the dozens of mutant teenagers attending the Xavier Institute, as well as their instructors, which included various X-Men as well as former members of the original New Mutants (Karma, Magma, Dani Moonstar, and Wolfsbane).
+The series would continue for 13 issues, until June 2004.
+Following the end of Grant Morrison's New X-Men, New Mutants was then relaunched as New X-Men: Academy X. The series featured a handful of the dozens of mutant teenagers attending the Xavier Institute, as well as their instructors, which included various X-Men as well as former members of the original New Mutants (Karma, Magma, Danielle Moonstar, and Wolfsbane).

 The featured group of students never refer to themselves as "the New Mutants" before the series relaunch as New X-Men: Academy X in 2004, and the reorganization of the Xavier Institute student body into various training squads.
 The New Mutants, advised by Dani Moonstar, were: